LoopKit/loopdocs/docs/gh-actions/gh-quick-start.md

 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-## Create a branch named "alive"
+### Create a branch named "alive"

 !!! tip "For dev only at this time"
     The automatic rebuild only works for the dev branch at this time.
 Work is in process to automatically create the alive branch if it does not exist.

     If you are using main (released) branch, skip ahead to [Build Loop](#build-loop)

 TestFlight builds expire after 90 days.
-This process you are implementing here will update and rebuild Loop periodically, and requires that you create a branch named "alive" so that GitHub will not inactivate the scheduled rebuild if no code updates are made.
+A new process is being developed to update and rebuild Loop periodically.
+It requires that you create a branch named "alive".
+This is used to prevent GitHub from disabling actions when no updates occur over 60 days.
+It allows the periodic rebuild to continue as scheduled.

 The "alive" branch will only receive some additional commits to its history, and is not used for building the app.